McMaster-Baby-Lab/handbook/pages/Basics/labActivities.md

 You are expected to attend lab meetings but in the case that a conflict arises, please refer to the posted agenda found on Microsoft Teams to catch up on missed information.

 ### Journal Club

+Journal club is an opportunity for the lab to discuss recent papers published in the field during lab meetings.
+During journal club, students will present and critically analyze a research paper.

+Each independent study/thesis student will present 1 paper chosen by the student and approved by the supervisor.
+The journal will be assigned to the student and the student will select a paper from their assigned journal.
+The student will then briefly present the paper at the lab meeting.
+PowerPoint slides are not permitted, students only need to describe the paper verbally in a 3 minute maximum presentation.
+After the presentation, lab members will have an opportunity to ask the student questions about the paper and engage in discussion.

+Article requirements:
+-	Empirical research article or review papers.
+Commentary articles, report, or correspondence articles are NOT qualified.
+-	Articles published in the past 3 years.
+-	Articles never presented at our lab meeting before (check Journal club channel on Teams for past presented papers).
+- Articles that lab members did NOT participate in.

+Here are some tips for your reading and presentation:
+- Make sure you understand the research question the paper is attempting to answer.
+-	What is the general method of the study and how did the researchers use the method to address the research question?
+- What the meaning of the study in terms of its theoretical and practical contributions.
+-	Who are the authors, are there trainees (students, post-docs, and staffs) in the authors, or all authors are professors from different university?
+-	What is the specialty of the authors’ lab(s)?
+-	What are the things you like or dislike about the article?
+-	THERE IS NO RIGHT OR WRONG PRESENTATION.
+BE YOURSELF.

 ## Project meetings
 You will work alongside a group of other students on a project - please ensure that you are following up with them regularly to complete all tasks.